slatedocs/slate/source/includes/_commands.md

 FariaMq::Command::BulkEnableSynchronization.new(school, destination: 'SR', model: 'student', identifiers: ['Student-281', 'Student-282']).publish!

 ```
-Informs the broker to bulk sync specified identities from source the application to target applications.
+Informs the broker to bulk synchronize specified identities from the source application to target applications.

 It requires arguments: